This is a guide to applying the wax, troubleshooting when something ‘goes wrong,’ and a waxing FAQ.

 How do I clean my wax brush?
 Hot tap water and grease cutting dish soap usually do the trick.
 Allow the hot water to ‘melt’ the wax off the bristles and then work it into a lather until the water runs clean.
 Big Fat Lye Soap is a nice natural option to use and is great for cutting grease and cleaning the brush.
 Mineral Spirits are also an option that will quickly strip the wax off.
 Just pour a little into a jar, and scrub your bristles on the bottom of the jar to remove the wax.
 Do not fully submerge your brush in solvent or let it sit in solvent for extended periods of time as this may damage the brush.
 You may want to rinse your brush with soap and water afterwards to remove any solvent residue.

 Can I use wax on my garden pots?
 Soft wax is acceptable for interior use only.
 It has water repellent properties but not waterproof.
 For outdoor pieces, you can leave your Chalk Paint™ painted surface with no sealer or choose a topcoat that is formulated for outdoor pieces.
-Click here for more info on topcoats for outdoor pieces.
+Click here to learn more about Clear Topcoat Sealer; great topcoat option for outdoor pieces.

 My side table has some small scratches on it.
 What can I do to fix this?
 You can very lightly sand the surface to soften any scratches and then reapply your wax.
 An application of wax will diminish surface abrasions and scratches.